 Hannah Boast joined Warwick in 2019 as Leverhulme Early Career Fellow.
-She is working on a project called Water Crisis and World Literature, examining literature and hydropolitics across a range of national contexts.
+She is working on a project called Water Crisis and World Literature.

 Her wider interests include feminist and queer theory, critical animal studies, food studies and popular culture.

 Department of English and Comparative Literary Studies